TheSwert/darkflow_detect/README.md

 ## Acknowledgments
 * Authors of the opencv image processing component where I got inspiration for the component
 * Authors of Darkflow
-* Authors of Homeassistant for making an amazing product
+* Authors of Home Assistant for making an amazing product